bmabsout/PULER/README.md

 run `nix-shell`

-this will throw you into a reproducible shell with all the required tools to run DRAT programs
+this will throw you into a reproducible shell with all the required tools to run PULER programs

 compile Main.hs with `ghc -O2 Main.hs`

-then run `./Main repl` to start a DRAT repl
+then run `./Main repl` to start a PULER repl

 this is an example output:
 ```